Updated post: 13/04/20 | April 2020

 - Whilst it didn’t feel mobbed, exploring Delft with fewer people around was better, particularly if you want to capture photographs minus selfie stick-wielding tourists.
 You know what I mean.

-The 7 best things to do on a day trip to Delft
+The 7 best things to do in Delft on one day

 1. Explore the Markt